Coordinators gather in Pittsburgh to share vision and goals

 Tags: baltimore, freedom rising, ga 222, general assembly 222, pcusa, peace and global witness offering, pittsburgh presbytery, presbyterian, Presbytery of Charlotte, presbytery of new york city, Presbytery of the Western Reserve

-Ministries: Advocacy Committee for Racial Ethnic Concerns (ACREC), Gender and Racial Justice Ministries, Racial Ethnic & Women’s Ministries
+Ministries: Advocacy Committee for Racial Ethnic Concerns (ACREC), Racial and Intercultural Justice Ministries, Racial Ethnic & Women’s Ministries